If I Let You Go

-Recently, a sister in Christ (lovingly) pointed out my unhealthy attachment to one of my friends, Maddy.* But it hurt my pride when she told me, and my heart broke a little.
+Recently, a sister in Christ lovingly pointed out my unhealthy attachment to one of my friends, Maddy*.
+In response, my heart broke a little—not because she hurt my feelings when she told me but because I knew that she was right.
 My fear of losing control kicked in, and my heart started to summersault.

 She noticed that I’m too close to Maddy?
-I started to panic.
 What does that mean for me?
 Do I have to spend less time with Maddy and communicate less often with her?
-Then she’ll spend more time with her other friends and forget about me!
+What if I lose her?

-Yes, even as a young adult who should perhaps be more confident, I’m incredibly insecure.
-I’m afraid that if I loosen my grip on Maddy, she’ll become less close with me and become closer to her other friends.
-Ultimately, if I don’t grasp the reigns of our relationship, I’m scared it will become shallow…and perhaps even nonexistent.
+I’m afraid that if I loosen my grip on Maddy, she’ll become less close with me and closer to her other friends.
+Ultimately, I’m scared of having a shallow—even nonexistent—relationship with her.

 I’m not saying that I’m going to let go of my relationship with Maddy.
 But grasping this relationship so tightly is making me exhausted.
-So who should I grasp instead?
-This poem answers that question.
+But what—or who—should I grasp instead?

 If I let you go,